wurmlab/sequenceserver/README.md

 #### Testing

 We use RSpec and Capybara for testing.
-Our test suite covers 95% of the codebase.
+Our test suite covers 87% of the codebase.
 Running all tests can take considerable time (~2 hrs).
 We recommend using Travis to automatically run all tests when you push your code to your fork.
 Tests are also run automatically when you open a pull-request (see Getting code merged section below).
-Although, it may be desirable sometimes to run a single test, whole file, or all tests locally.
+Although, it may be desirable sometimes to run a single test, whole file, or all tests locally:

 To run a single test (a.k.a, scenario):